maheshprog/discordwebhook/README.md

 # discordwebhook
-A simple Discord Webhook text-sender
+A simple Discord Webhook text-sender.
-.exe for tech noobs
+The .exe file for tech noobs.
 Source code usable, but give proper credit.